Yugoslav coup d'état: Development of the coup

 An inspector of post, telegraph and telephone assisted Mirković by cutting off communications between Belgrade and the rest of the country.
 Tanks and artillery were deployed on all the main streets of Belgrade, and by 2:00 pm all strategic locations were in the hands of troops loyal to the coup leaders.

 At the time of the coup, Prince Paul was in Zagreb en route to a planned holiday in Brdo.
-On the morning of 27 March, Deputy Prime Minister Maček was informed of the coup and met Prince Paul at Zagreb's railway station to discuss the situation.
+On the morning of 27 March, Deputy Prime Minister Maček was informed of the coup and met Prince Paul at Zagreb Central Station to discuss the situation.
 A meeting was then held at the residence of the Ban of Croatia, Ivan Šubašić, which included Šubašić, Prince Paul, Maček and the army commander in Zagreb, August Marić.
 Maček urged Prince Paul to oppose the putsch and Marić pledged the support of the Croatian units of the army.
 Maček suggested that Prince Paul stay in Zagreb, with the possibility of mobilising army units in the Banovina of Croatia in his support.
 Prince Paul declined this offer, at least partially because his wife, Princess Olga, and children remained in Belgrade.
 Accompanied by Šubašić, he reached the capital by train that evening and was met by Simović, who took him to the war ministry where he and the other two regents relinquished power, immediately abolishing the regency.
-Having already made arrangements with the British consul in Zagreb, Prince Paul and his family left that evening for Greece, after which they travelled to Kenya and then exile in South Africa.
+Having already made arrangements with the British consul in Zagreb, Prince Paul and his family left that evening for Greece, after which they travelled to Kenya, spending time at Oserian and then exile in South Africa.